 Before the start of the Kentucky 300, Will Power had captured the pole position with the top speed of 219.28 mph.
 He led the first 48 laps of the contest and was also holding on to an 11-point lead over Franchitti in points for the 2011 IZOD IndyCar series championship.
 Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, collided with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance racecar.
 With this mishap, Power had to pit two more instances and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape every once in a while.
 Will Power wound up being the last racer on the lead lap, in 23rd position and eventually completed the Kentucky 300 in 19th.

 Dario Franchitti gets a helping hand in the pits.

 To give you an idea just how close the finish was at the 2011 Kentucky 300, Ed Carpenter had one Honda push to pass feature left, which he used on the backstretch of the last lap of the 300-mile race.
 Dario Franchitti had used up all of his Honda push to pass features on his car already.
-Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's logical to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series victor, Ed Carpenter.
+Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's logical to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series winner, Ed Carpenter.